 Play a Morning Sermon

-Sometimes it’s hard to find time to infuse truth into the morning routine, but with countless Bible apps and online resources, it’s now more possible than ever to play a Christian podcast , to listen to the Bible or to hear sermons while on the road or commuting.
+Sometimes it’s hard to find time to infuse truth into the morning routine, but with countless Bible apps and online resources, it’s now more possible than ever to play a Christian sermon, to listen to the Bible and to hear biblical messages while on the road or commuting.

 Tuning in to Christian programming in the morning is one of the best ways to put God first and get your mind ready for the day.